-- (1) Qualification certificates are normally issued to shipbuilder or manufacturer when the welder has passed the qualification test by the Society.
-Each Shipyard and Manufacturer is to be responsible for the control of the validity of the certificate and the range of the approval. - (2) The following items should be specified in the certificate: - (a) Range of qualification for materials, welding processes, filler metal type, types of welded joint, plate thicknesses and welding positions; - (b) Expiry date of the validity of the qualification; - (c) Name, date of birth, identification and the photograph of the welder; - (d) Name of shipbuilder / manufacturer.

-(3) When a certificate is issued, the relative documents such as test reports and/or re-validation records are to be archived as annexes to the copy of certificate.
+- (1) Qualification certificates are normally issued to shipbuilder or manufacturer when the welder has passed the qualification test in accordance with the Society's Rules.
+Each Shipyard and Manufacturer is to be responsible for the control of the validity of the certificate and the range of the approval.
+(2022) - (2) The following items should be specified in the certificate: - (a) Range of qualification for materials, welding processes, filler metal type, types of welded joint, plate thicknesses and welding positions; - (b) Expiry date of the validity of the qualification; - (c) Name, date of birth, identification and the photograph of the welder; - (d) Name of shipbuilder / manufacturer. - (3) When a certificate is issued, the relative documents such as test reports and/or re-validation records are to be archived as annexes to the copy of certificate.